 The 4 Other Fruits You Can Feed a Cockatiel

 Pellets usually make up the majority of a cockatiel’s diet.
 These account for about 75% of the bird’s diet.
 25-30% of the diet is vegetables, nuts, legumes, pulses, grains, seeds, and a small portion of fruit.
 Fruits should be considered to be the least (in portion) of your cockatiel’s daily intake.

 Cockatiels do enjoy fruit and especially like to eat blueberries.
 They are a convenient size and shape and they have a sweet taste that is appealing to your bird.
 Always ensure that you thoroughly wash any fruit or vegetable before feeding it, even if you do buy organic.
 Only feed a small amount, one blueberry cut up, and be prepared to bathe your ‘tiel after its treat.

-Cockatiels benefit from a varied diet that usually consists of 60% pellets and 30% vegetables.
-The remaining 10% can be fed as treats, including some meat protein like chicken, and sweet fruits.
-The flesh of the cherry is non-toxic for your bird, but you must remove the pit because this contains cyanide.
+Cockatiels benefit from a varied diet that should also incorporate some fruits.
+The flesh of the cherry is non-toxic for your bird, but you must remove the pit before serving it to your pet.

-- Here’s a Thought: Can Cockatiels Eat Bananas?
+- Can Cockatiels Eat Bananas?
 What You Need to Know

 - How to Take Care of Baby Cockatiels: Fact Sheet & Advice